Amourspirit/python-kwargshelper/docs/source/usage/Decorator/SubClasskKw.rst

 .. code-block:: python

     >>> result = myfunc(first=Foo(), second=ObjFoo(), color=1, obj=FooBar())
-    TypeError: Arg 'color' is expected to be of a subclass of '<enum 'Color'>'.
+    TypeError: Arg 'color' is expected to be of a subclass of 'Color'.
     SubClasskKw decorator error.

 .. _mixed-arg_info: